A Recruiter’s Guide to Writing a CV

 A CV and a cover letter are vital to any professional’s job search and whilst both will tell a potential employer what you’ve done, what your skills are and why they should hire you, they do so in completely different ways.

-If the CV on its own isn’t quite enough for me to call a candidate, I check the cover letter next for more detail on why the candidate is considering the job.
-In the cover letter I also expect to see more on why the candidate’s skills and experience are relevant to this vacancy and what they can offer the employer.
+If the CV on its own isn’t quite enough for us to call a candidate, we check the cover letter next for more detail on why the candidate is considering the job.
+In the cover letter we also expect to see more on why the candidate’s skills and experience are relevant to this vacancy and what they can offer the employer.

 Keeping it Relevant